 Prep The Apples and Filling:

-- In a mixing bowl add the sugar, flour, salt and baking powder.
-Whisk.
-Add the heavy whip cream and stir just to incorporate the ingredients.
+- In a medium mixing bowl whisk the sugar, flour, salt and baking powder.
+Add the heavy whip cream and stir gently just to incorporate the ingredients until no dry patches remain.
 Do not over work the tender dough.
-It will be a shaggy mess.
+It will be a shaggy mess, very moist and sticky.

-- Spoon the dough evenly over the fruit mixture.
+- 8×8 Baker: Dollop and spread the dough over the fruit mixture – the dough doesn't need to completely cover the fruit.
+Ramekins: Dollop the dough equally over the fruit in the ramekins.
 Pack it down if needed.
-The ramekins will be full, but the fruit mixture will breakdown as it bakes.
+The ramekins will be full, but the fruit mixture will break down as it bakes.

-- Sprinkle the top of dough with turbinado sugar.
+- Sprinkle the top of dough with raw or turbinado sugar if using.